Air Conditioning Installation in Sacramento, CA

 Your air conditioner's Lifespan

 The age of your system has to be considered from two different angles.
 The first is the basic reality that it might just be giving out.
 If you have an older system, expect it to go in the 10-12 year range.
 A newer model might last 15-20 years.

 The second angle to consider is the Freon factor.
 As of January 1, 2020, the production and importation of this HVAC refrigerant was banned because of the harm it causes the ozone layer.
 If your system was originally installed prior to 2020, it may have relied on Freon.

 The reliance on Freon will present a problem.
 A product no longer produced or imported will be difficult and expensive to locate.
 It might be more cost-efficient–and environmentally friendly–to just install a new system.

 The good news is that the environmental concerns that led to Freon’s ultimate restriction also mean that its overall use has been in decline since 2010.
 But if you have a system that was installed in the late ‘00s, you could still be reliant on Freon and you’re also in the time window where systems start to fail.

 Regulations restricting Freon don’t require you to get a new air conditioning system.
 But the practicality of getting refrigerant that’s not produced or imported might make it easier for you to just install a whole new system.

 What all of this adds up to is a system that’s reliant on more energy than normal to do its job.
-If this is happening to your system, you’re probably already familiar with its unfortunate consequence–higher electricity bills.
+If this is happening to your system, you’re probably already familiar with its unfortunate consequence–higher electricity bills and frequent AC repairs.

 We know that taking the leap to install a new system is one people can be hesitant to take–but the reality is that between high electrical bills and maintenance issues it might be costing you more money–and more headaches–to stay with the declining system.